Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 - Designed especially for back and side sleepers.

-The filling of the Amerisleep Flex Pillow is specially designed to suit any sleep position.
+The filling of the Amerisleep Flex Pillow is specially designed to suit any sleep position, as it can be fluffed up or flattened to suit different tastes.
 Inside the pillow, hundreds of MicroFlex cushioned mold to the curves of the head and neck to keep you supported and resting in a safe sleep position.
 You can reshape this pillow night after night to fit your specific needs.

 The Amerisleep Flex Pillow comes with a 10-year warranty.
 It is also available in two different sizes—queen and king.

 Lots of customer reviews mentioned the convenient adjustable fill, a major selling point of this pillow.
 Adjustable pillows allow you to remove or add as much fill as you want (you need to purchase additional fill if you want to add more).
-Coop Home Goods markets this pillow as excellent for side sleepers because of its medium-firm support.
+Coop Home Goods markets this pillow for people who love a soft sleep experience.

 - The pillow comes with a 100-night sleep trial.